 - direct or indirect contact with an infected dragon

-Like a reptile version of AIDS, atadenovirus has no cure.
+As of 2019, adenovirus has no known cure.
 If you suspect your dragon may have it, ask your vet to run some tests.
 If s/he comes up positive, treatment will be based on addressing issues as they come, and keeping him/her relatively comfortable for the rest of your life.
 This may involve frequent check-ups, frequent deworming, daily soaking, assist-feeding, and eventual euthanasia.

 - House and bathe bearded dragons separately.